The moduli space of stable supercurves and its canonical line bundle

 as the subsheaf consisting of derivations $v$ in $\TT_{X/S}$ preserving the punctures and preserving the distribution $\DD$ over the smooth locus.
 We still call $\AA_{X/S}$ the sheaf of infinitesimal automorphisms. \end{definition}

 In the case $S=\Spec(\C)$ this agrees with our previous definition.
-Indeed this is clear on the smooth locus $U\sub X$.
-Then we use the property that $\AA_X$ is recovered as the intersection of $\TT_X$ with $j_*\AA_U$ in $j_*\TT_U$.
+Indeed this follows easily from Lemma \ref{A-X-U-lem} which states that $\AA_X$ is the intersection of $\TT_X$ with $j_*\AA_U$ in $j_*\TT_U$.
 Note however that the formation of $\AA_{X/S}$ is not compatible with the base change in general.

 In the smooth case we have the following useful identification of the sheaf of infinitesimal automorphisms over an arbtrirary (not necessarily even) base.

 \begin{prop} Let $(X,P_\bullet,R_\bullet)\to S$ be a smooth supercurve with punctures, where $(P_i)_{i\in I}$ are NS punctures and $(R_j)_{j\in J}$ are Ramond punctures.
 Then one has a natural isomorphism